mingchia-andy-liu/react-toolbox/src/components/tabs/README.md

 ### Example

 You can add as many tabs as you would like, the bottom sliding line will adjust accordingly.
-Must be greater than 0.
+Must contain 1 tab.

 #### Basic Usage
 ```jsx